 British Airways Premium Economy is a very average product but worth paying the extra from Economy if you can afford it.
 The difference is significant when you upgrade to the next level, Business Class.
 British Airways Business Class is significantly more expensive, but for an overnight flight, it gives you the chance to sleep.

 While I would not pay to upgrade from Premium Economy to Business Class on a transatlantic daytime flight, particularly on the short ones from London to New York, for overnight flights, the flatbed makes all the difference.

-For me, the advantages of travelling in Business are:
+For me, the advantages of traveling in Business are:

 - Access to the British Airways airline lounges